This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Example:

-This example will create a list with 5 integer elements and get the index using for loop with the index value.
+This example will create a list with 5 integer elements and get the index using a for loop with the index value.

 Output: